SandeepKaur84/SlotSwapper/README.md

 ## 📘 Overview

-SlotSwapper allows users to manage and swap calendar events seamlessly.
-Each user maintains their schedule, can mark events as *SWAPPABLE*, and view available slots in the marketplace.
-Users can then propose swaps, and if accepted, both events are automatically exchanged using a MongoDB transaction.
+SlotSwapper enables users to manage and swap their calendar events seamlessly.
+Each user maintains personal events, marks some as *SWAPPABLE*, and can browse others’ available slots in the marketplace.
+When two users agree, the swap is executed atomically so ownership and statuses update together.

 ---